tonysherbondy/CodePath/reacts/LabOneAndroidRN/README.md

 * Used theme files for StatusBar coloring rather than StatusBar component, although maybe that should change to match iOS.
 * Need to use ```elevation``` property for shadows on Android.
 * TextInput for iOS needs ```height``` set.
+* In Android, the default style is for an EditText in an activity to be auto-focused, but without showing the soft keyboard.
+In React Native and iOS the default is to leave TextInputs non-focused on screen, just went with ReactNative default for this for now.